Akseli Gallen-Kallela: Finnish Civil War

-Taos, New Mexico, and later life
+New Mexico, later life, and death

-In December 1923 he moved to the United States, where his family also followed him in autumn 1924.
+In December 1923, he moved to the United States, where his family followed him in autumn 1924.
 He first spent time in Chicago, and an exhibition of his work toured several cities.
-In Chicago he was impressed by Native American art and moved to Taos, New Mexico, at the art colony there to study it further.
-During this time in the United States he also began sketching out the Great Kalevala in much more detail.
+In Chicago, he was impressed by Native American art and moved to Taos, New Mexico, at the art colony there to study it further.
+During his time in the United States, he began sketching out the Great Kalevala in much more detail.
 In May 1926, the family returned to Finland.
-Two years later in 1928 together with his son Jorma he painted the Kalevala frescoes at the lobby of the National Museum of Finland.
-Then in 1930 he made an agreement to paint a gigantic fresco for the bank Kansallis-Osake-Pankki, but on 7 March 1931 while returning from a lecture in Copenhagen he suddenly died of pneumonia in Stockholm.
+In 1928, together with his son Jorma he painted the Kalevala frescoes at the lobby of the National Museum of Finland.
+In 1930, he made an agreement to paint a gigantic fresco for the bank Kansallis-Osake-Pankki, but on 7 March 1931, while returning from a lecture in Copenhagen, he suddenly died of pneumonia in Stockholm.

 Legacy

-His studio and house at Tarvaspää was opened as the Gallen-Kallela Museum in 1961; it houses some of his works and research facilities on Gallen-Kallela himself.
+His studio and house at Tarvaspää was opened as the Gallen-Kallela Museum in 1961 and house some of his works and research facilities on him.